hassdx/terraform-practice/concepts.md

 Terraform configuration files (or simply configuration) is a complete document written in the HCL language that tells Terraform how to manage a given collection of infrastructure.
 A configuration can consist of multiple files and directories.
 It is important to remember that it represents the **desired state** of resources and does not represent the actual **provisioned resources**.

+ [Here](examples/blocks_and_arguments.md) you can read quick overview of HCL base concepts.
+You will learn more about HCL and it syntax later.

 **Terraform state**

 The most important concept to grasp for beginners.
 Think of [Terraform state](https://www.terraform.io/language/state) as a special database where the tool stores what it knows about your provisioned resources.
 State allows Terraform to know when and where to make changes described in configuration files. **Terraform state**, **provisioned resources** and **configuration files** are crucial to understand.
 Always remember those three separate entities that Terraform works with and why it works with them.